Moremar/tuto-angular/README.txt

 An Angular App is composed of several elements :
  - components  : representing one element of the app (TS + HTML + CSS)
- - modules     : grouping components by functionality (only 1 for small apps)
+ - modules     : grouping building blocks (components, services, directives ...) by functionality Small apps may have only one module.
  - services    : utility class used across the app by multiple components or services (TS)
  - models      : representation of a concept used across the app (TS)
  - guards      : code executed before loading a route to validate or resolve data (TS)